-In this paper, our focus in on Kloosterman sums for the general linear group $G = {\rm GL}(n+1)$ for $n \geq 2$.
-The notation $n+1$ in place of $n$ is slightly more convenient.
+In this paper, we investigate Kloosterman sums for the general linear group $G = {\rm GL}(n+1)$ for \emph{arbitrary} $n \geq 2$.
+(The notation $n+1$ in place of $n$ is slightly more convenient.)
 We parametrize the unipotent upper triangular matrices $U$ of dimension $n+1$ as

 We consider two characters $\psi, \psi'$ of $U(\Q_p)/U(\Bbb{Z}_p)$, defined by

 for $\psi_j, \psi'_j \in \Bbb{Z}$, $1\le j \le n$.
 The Weyl group of $G$ consists of $(n+1)!$ permutation matrices, but only Weyl elements of the form